Gesee-y/ReactiveECS.jl/doc/Achitecture.md

 > * Adding an entity requires scanning all components to classify it in the ECSManager and matching against all archetypes: `O(n + k)`.
 > * Removing is costlier due to swap removals from multiple SoA buffers and reference cleaning: also `O(n + k)` but with higher constant factors.

+### Scalability test

+On a benchmarked 400k entities under dual-system translation (e.g., Physic + Render) and achieved stable frame times under ~1 ms. With dispatch time at ~600 ns, overhead remains negligible, demonstrating the viability of this architecture at scale.

 ---

 ## Comparative Table